What are systemic steroids?

 - Lowered fertility in men and women

-- Psychological effects include mood changes, increased energy, excitement and euphoria.
+- Psychological effects: mood changes, increased energy, excitement, euphoria

-- Steroids may result in higher blood sugar (glucose) levels in patients with diabetes mellitus.
+- Higher blood sugar levels in patients with diabetes mellitus

 - Reduced efficacy and increased risk of vaccines

-Live vaccines such as polio or MMR (measles, mumps, rubella) should not be given to patients on higher doses of steroid (>20mg prednis(ol)one daily).
-It is safe and advisable to have other routine immunisations such as annual influenza vaccination.
+Live vaccines such as polio or MMR (measles, mumps, rubella) should not be given to patients taking ≥ 20 mg prednisone daily.
+It is safe and advisable to have other routine immunisations, such as annual influenza vaccination.